Diversity, Equity & Inclusion Resources

 Affinity Groups Support Spaces (ODEI)

-The Office of Diversity, Equity & Inclusion facilitates weekly Support Spaces for Black-identifying folx and Non-Black POC-identifying folx, with the goals for creating a space that allows for processing and peer support among folx who may carry shared identities and shared experiences.
+The Office of Diversity, Equity & Inclusion facilitates weekly Support Spaces for all Black, Indigenous, People of Color folx at CSSW, with the goals for creating a space that allows for processing and peer support among folx who may carry shared identities and shared experiences.

 The Office of Diversity, Equity & Inclusion hosts weekly virtual office hours to support students’ success in remote learning environments.
 The DEI staff will be present to answer any questions, listen to concerns, and to share resources.